puppetlabs/puppet-docs/source/puppet/4.10/upgrade_major_server.markdown

 2. Move your Hiera data files to somewhere inside `/etc/puppetlabs/code`.
 3. Update file references in `hiera.yaml` accordingly.

 >**Note**: In Puppet 4.0, the default location of hiera.yaml changed from `/etc/puppetlabs/puppet/hiera.yaml` to `/etc/puppetlabs/code/hiera.yaml`.
 In Puppet 4.5, its location was reverted to `/etc/puppetlabs/puppet/hiera.yaml`.
-If you are upgrading with a package from puppet-agent 1.5.0 or newer, it will **not** move your hiera.yaml file.
-If you are starting with a new installation, it will place it in the correct location.
+If you are upgrading with a package from puppet-agent 1.5.0 or newer, it does **not** move your hiera.yaml file.
+If you are starting with a new installation, it places it in the correct location.

 ### Start Puppet Server